Primo Nautic

 The rising sea levels also pose a threat to port infrastructure.
 Port infrastructure is located at sea level.
 It means that if the water seas drastically rise, it will submerge and eventually destroy the infrastructure.
 Although it’s important to note that rising sea levels are pretty slow and steady, its vicious nature is imminent.

 Some ports didn’t show positive attitudes regarding their infrastructure’s security.
-Many of them shared that the plans they have in place are guided by a 10-year outlook even if they built sturdy enough infrastructure that can last for several decades.
+Many of them shared that their plans are guided by a 10-year outlook, even if they build sturdy enough infrastructure that can last several decades.

-To address this problem, changes in practices of structural and building development are being made.
-As of writing, however, it’s impossible to eliminate the threat of destruction to port infrastructure.
+To address this problem, changes in structural and building development practices are being made.
+However, as of this writing, the threat of destruction to port infrastructure cannot be eliminated.

 Lower Productivity

-The rising sea levels combined with flooding and storm surges are expected to be detrimental to safety even on land.
-The damages are also not just limited to the port infrastructure alone.
-The inundation that storm surges and floods cause will also significantly impact most port facilities operations.
+Rising sea levels combined with flooding and storm surges are expected to be detrimental to safety even on land.
+The damages are also not limited to the port infrastructure alone.
+The inundation that storm surges and floods cause will also significantly impact most port facility operations.

 More Possibilities of Re-routing

-Due to the continuous melting of ice around the North Pole as a result of global warming, patterns of sedimentation are also changing, coastal erosions are getting worse than before, and sea levels are seeing a significant rise.
+Due to the continuous melting of ice around the North Pole due to global warming, patterns of sedimentation are also changing, coastal erosion is getting worse than before, and sea levels are significantly rising.
 All of these dramatic changes have a severe impact on ship channels.

 Since the current routes are more challenging and safe to pass through than they used to be, planning new ways and courses is critical.
 Changes in routine can deter productivity and can become highly inconvenient not just for the shipping lines but also for their customers.